1996 Air Africa Antonov An-32 crash: Aftermath

 The Russian pilots, Nicolai Kazarin and Andrei Gouskov, were charged and convicted of manslaughter, each receiving the maximum two-year sentence.
 At trial, they admitted they were using borrowed clearance papers from Scibe Airlift, that they knew the flight was illegal, and that the flight was actually bound for Angola.
 Scibe Airlift and African Air paid fines of US$1.4 million to the families and the injured.

-The underlying hazards of overloaded aircraft overflying densely populated areas were not addressed in the Democratic Republic of Congo, and on 4 October 2007 a virtual repeat occurred in the 2007 Africa One's Antonov An-26 crash at Ndjili, Kinshasa's other airport.